Brachial Plexus Nerve Injuries from New Mexico Trucking Accidents

 One common type of injury in any type of motor vehicle accident is a nerve injury, specifically a brachial plexus injury.
 This is because of the force of impact and the use of a seatbelt to restrain a driver or passenger.
 Since the force of impact in a New Mexico trucking accident is significantly higher, the likelihood and severity of injury is significantly greater.
 When an occupant in a smaller motor vehicle suffers a nerve injury or brachial plexus injury in an 18 wheeler wreck, victims may be entitled to compensation for their injuries.

-Here at the Caruso Law Offices, P.C., we know that serious brachial plexus injuries can result in debilitating, permanent, and life-altering injuries.
+Here at the NM Truck Accident Attorneys, we know that serious brachial plexus injuries can result in debilitating, permanent, and life-altering injuries.
 Victims of New Mexico trucking accidents may no longer be able to perform the same type of employment, or may become dependent on the assistance from others for daily living.
 If you or a loved one have been diagnosed with a brachial plexus injury, please call our experienced Albuquerque trucking accident lawyer by dialing (505) 883-5000 to learn how we an help you recover the compensation you deserve.

 Understanding the Brachial Plexus